Home | Knife Skills | How To Cut Brussels Sprouts

 The two most common ways to cut them are to halve them or shred them so that is what we are going to do here today.

-It is always important to wash your brussel sprouts before you cook with them to get off any dirt or bacteria that might have gotten on them from the farm or during transport.
+It is important to wash Brussels sprouts before cooking, to remove any dirt or bacteria that may have accumulated on them during harvesting or transportation.

 If you are not sure of the best knife to use check out this post on the best kitchen knives.